OXID-eSales/developer_documentation/update/composer_one.rst

 #.
 Compare the current :file:`composer.lock` file with the one you have backed up.

-   Make sure the only difference is the missing :code:`oxideshop-metapackage-*` entries and the changes in unified-namespace-generator and the composer-plugin.
+   Make sure the only difference is the missing :code:`oxideshop-metapackage-*` and require-dev entries and the changes in unified-namespace-generator and the composer-plugin.